 How much will my divorce cost?

-It is fairly impossible to predict how much your divorce will costs, as the costs depend on a number of factors as you go through the process.
-When you retain legal counsel you will have to pay a retainer fee, which may vary from lawyer to lawyer and sometimes depends on the nature of the immediate steps to be taken in a particular case.
+It is fairly impossible to predict how much your divorce will cost, as the legal costs depend on a number of factors as you go through the process.
+When you retain legal counsel you will have to pay a retainer fee, which may vary from lawyer to lawyer and sometimes depends on the nature of the immediate steps that need to be taken in a particular case.
 Generally, the more amicable the parties are in resolving their outstanding issues, the more cost effective the process will be.
+The lawyers charge based on time spent working on your matter at that lawyer’s hourly rate.

 Our experienced family lawyers are happy to help explain the pros and cons of each process option, and what may be the preferred approach in your situation.
 Learn more about these options below.